Skip to main content

 Exceptions apply for special programs like the Adult Diploma Program (ADP) or credential-enhancing options for high school students, with administrative approval and documentation.

 • 1.)
-Attend a First Step to Success!
-Info Session
+Attend a Career Night

 All prospective students must attend an in-person session to learn about program expectations, requirements, and to explore the JVS learning environment.
-Virtual sessions may be available as needed.

 • 2.)
 Financial Aid & Funding